kuzzleio/documentation-old/src/api-documentation/controller-security/create-or-replace-profile.md

 }
 ```

-Creates or replaces (if `_id` matches an existing one) a profile with a list of policies.
+Creates or replaces a profile with a list of policies (if `_id` matches an existing one).

 The optional parameter `refresh` can be used
-with the value `wait_for` in order to wait for the profile indexation (indexed profiles are available for `search`).
+with the value `wait_for` in order to wait for the profile to be indexed (indexed profiles are available for `search`).